-Please refer to the section Warrant Programmes in the Company below.
+Please refer to the section Warrant Programmes in the Company below for a full description of the Company's warrant programmes.

 Authorization to acquire treasury shares

 In connection with a general meeting held on 25 May 2021 a resolution was passed to authorise the Board of Directors to acquire treasury shares (own shares) in Re-Match Holding A/S for a period of 5 years from the date of the resolution.
 Subject to the authorisation the Board of Directors can acquire shares up to 10% of the Company's share capital of DKK 15,777,515 at a price of +/- 5% of the market price.